comsompom/vozhyk/iphone_detector/about.md

 - Expanding support for additional drone manufacturers and communication protocols.
 - Reducing false positives in complex environments.
 - Improving the automatic zoom behavior based on real field testing.
-- Creating an iPhone BLE connection to an STM32 board.
+- Creating an iPhone Wi-Fi connection to a DOIT ESP32 DEVKIT V1.
-- Sending detected drone position/target data from the iPhone to the STM32 module.
+- Sending detected drone position, confidence, zoom, and target data from the iPhone to the ESP32.
-- Using the STM32 with servos to control an external positioning ray toward the detected drone location.
+- Using the ESP32 with servos to control an external positioning ray toward the detected drone location.
-- Mounting the iPhone on a mobile system where the phone acts as the visual "eyes" and the STM32-controlled hardware responds when a drone is detected in the air.
+- Mounting the iPhone on a mobile system where the phone acts as the visual "eyes" and the ESP32-controlled hardware responds when a drone is detected in the air.
 - Adding offline event logging and optional location-based incident history.
 - Integrating with external RF sensors for broader spectrum coverage where supported.